Yuei-An Liou: Career

-Liou was a member of The Republic of China National Committee for GBIF (Taipei, TAIWAN)) (GBIF, Global Biodiversity Information Facility) from 2011–2014, a member of the Working Group 7, Asia-Pacific Biodiversity Observation Network (AP BON, GEO) since 2020 and an advisor to the Public Construction Commission, Executive Yuan of Taiwan from 1994 to 2010.
-He has been the director of the Center for Space and Remote Sensing Research, National Central University, Taiwan since 2007, Co-Chairman of the Environmental Monitoring from Space of East Asia (EMSEA) (Japan, Korea, and Taiwan), since 2006, and was an advisor to the Atomic Energy Council, Executive Yuan of Taiwan from 200 to 2010.
+Liou was a member of The Republic of China National Committee for GBIF (Taipei, TAIWAN)) (GBIF, Global Biodiversity Information Facility) from 2011 to 2014, a member of the Working Group 7, Asia-Pacific Biodiversity Observation Network (AP BON, GEO) since 2020 and an advisor to the Public Construction Commission, Executive Yuan of Taiwan from 1994 to 2010.
+He has been the director of the Center for Space and Remote Sensing Research, National Central University, Taiwan since 2007, Co-chairman of the Environmental Monitoring from Space of East Asia (EMSEA) (Japan, Korea, and Taiwan), since 2006, and was an advisor to the Atomic Energy Council, Executive Yuan of Taiwan from 200 to 2010.